Sign up for Funding Circle newsletter!

-After spending countless hours locked away in the library studying for exams, fulfilling medical school requirements, and learning the ropes in residency, starting and running your own practice may seem like a breeze in comparison.
+After spending countless hours locked away in the library studying for exams, fulfilling medical school requirements, and learning the ropes in residency, starting, and running your own practice may seem like a breeze in comparison.

 Medical practice loans are one type of small business financing you can use to meet those needs.

-If you have strong personal financials or you’re already running a booming practice, you could be a great candidate for a medical practice loan.
+If you have strong personal finances or you’re already running a booming practice, you could be a great candidate for a medical practice loan.
 Understanding the different options for funding and how you can use loans to advance your practice can help you decide if it’s right for you.

 To provide some context, it is possible to find certain lenders who offer loans in the $25,000 range for your medical practice, while other lenders may provide as much as $5 million.
-Medical practice loans can be used by general and family physicians as well as doctors who specialize in specific areas, such as dermatology, pediatrics, plastic surgery or podiatry.
+Medical practice loans can be used by general and family physicians as well as doctors who specialize in specific areas, such as dermatology, pediatrics, plastic surgery, or podiatry.